ctrlplusb/react-virtual-container/README.md

     If you set this then the placeholder will be rendered before the "render prop" whilst we determine if the virtual container is within proximity of the viewport.
 You should almost never use this.

-  - `placeholder` (_PropTypes.func.isRequired_)
+  - `placeholder` (_PropTypes.func_)

-    The placeholder component/function that will be rendered when the virtual container is not within proximity of the viewport.
+    A placeholder component/function that will be rendered when the virtual container is not within proximity of the viewport.
+Useful to avoid your page jumping with new content being inserted (especially when scrolling from the bottom of the page up).

   - `render` (_PropTypes.func_)